fury-gl/fury/docs/source/posts/2023/2023-07-03-week-5-joaodellagli.rst

 Last Week's Effort
 ------------------
 After having the FBO properly set up, the plan was to finally *render* something to it.
-Well, I wished for a less bumpier road at my :doc:`last blogpost <2023-06-26-week-4-joaodellagli>` but as in this project things apparently tend to go wrong, of course the same happened with this step.
+Well, I wished for a less bumpy road at my :doc:`last blogpost <2023-06-26-week-4-joaodellagli>` but as in this project things apparently tend to go wrong, of course the same happened with this step.